multavici/DSR-Bird-Song/README.md

 ## What is it?

 This is the repo for our Portfolio project for [DSR](https://datascienceretreat.com/).
-Goal is to classify birds from their songs.
+The goal is to train a model that can reliably classify bird species from their songs and make it available as a webservice/app.
+Our motivation is twofold: we want to contribute to the development of tools for automated biodiversity monitoring and provide bird enthusiasts with a handy tool.

 Contributors:
 * [Tim Bauer](https://github.com/bimtauer)